UKFELs/Puffin/BUILD.md

 can be built using CMake, and uses SciMake (bundled with Puffin) to find and link the external libraries.

-The below guide is for use on linux.
+The below guide is for use on linux using the bash terminal.
 Installation on Windows or OS X is not currently supported.

 ## To build Puffin